by Andrea M. Darcy

 Reflecting back involves taking what the person has just said and repeating it back to them to get a confirm that you understood what they said.

 In other words, you summarise what they have told you.
 If they tell you that is not what they meant, then have them explain again, and reflect back again until an understanding is reached.
 Only then is it time to move on to speaking your thoughts.

 Reflecting back can also be useful the other way around.
 Once you have explained your thoughts, you can then ask the other person if they can rephrase it back so you can be sure you are still understanding each other.

 Step 5 – Speak simply.

-In a stressful conversation it is only when you are finished reflecting back and you are sure you understand the other person that it is worth stating your view.
 The best way to speak in a stressful situation is as simply and clearly as possible.
 For starters, use the basics about good communication you might already know: